teddy bear Parenting & Family See also:

 Child Transportation Safety: Parents and Caregivers - Safety tips and other useful information on car seats & booster seats, as well as other safety issues in and around your vehicle, bicycling, walking, and school bus safety (National Highway Traffic Safety Administration).
 Car Seats: Information for Families offers advice on choosing and using car seats with helpful charts and illustrations, plus related resources AUDIO VIDEO (American Academy of Pediatrics).
 Toxic Inequities: How an Outdated Standard Leads to Toxics in Low-Cost Children's Car Seats shows that more than half of U.S. children's car seats still contain hazardous chemicals; use the menu to see car seat rankings and recommendations (2022, Ecology Center).
 Hot Car Warning explains why it is never safe to leave a child alone in a vehicle, even for a few minutes, and even if a window is left slightly open (Canada Safety Council).
 Jersey Drives: Keeping Your Children Safe offers advice and resources on car seats, bikes, scooters & skateboards, school bus safety, and teen driving (Brain Injury Alliance of New Jersey).
 See also School Bus Safety (Children's Hospital of Pittsburgh), and Teen Driving, above.

 Child Traumatic Stress - Information for parents and other caregivers on understanding and coping with a variety of childhood traumas (National Child Traumatic Stress Network; UCLA and Duke University).
 See also Helping Children and Adolescents Cope With Traumatic Events (2022, National Institute of Mental Health), Children, School, and Violence: What Parents Can Do (Children's Hospital of Pittsburgh, University of Pittsburgh), School Safety and Crisis Resources for parents, educators, and school administrators (National Association of School Psychologists), Bullying links, Mental Health & Children Talking With Kids® and Child Abuse links, above.
-To protect your kids from disturbing images of violence, see How to block graphic social media posts on your kids' phones NEW!
-(2023, CNN).
+To protect your kids from disturbing images of violence, see How to block graphic social media posts on your kids' phones (2023, CNN).
 For help after a disaster, see the Emotional Recovery from Disaster links on our Disasters Webfinder.

 Children's Environmental Health - Information about children's health, the environment, and what you can do (U.S. Environmental Protection Agency).
 See also Environmental Health links.